-- vm_box — the main container which contains services for the platform;
+- vm_box — the main container with the services for the platform;

-- auth_back — service for user registration and authorization in VMmanager.
-It processes profile settings and SSH-keys;
+- vm_auth_back_1, vm_auth_back4_1 — services for user registration and authorization in VMmanager.
+They process profile settings and SSH-keys;

-- validator — POST query content check service;
+- vm_validator_1 — POST query content check service;

 - carbon_clickhouse — aggregator of VM and cluster node usage metrics;

 - clickhouse_server — database of VM and cluster node usage metrics;

 - graphite_clickhouse — service for converting metrics to graphite format;

 - carbonapi — API service for transferring metrics to Grafana and platform interface;

 - mysql — the container for the database management system MySQL;

 - vm_ipmgr_1 — IPmanager service container;

 - registrator — the container for dynamic creation of new containers for nginx;

 - consul — the container for Consul service detection system.
 Read more about Consul in the official documentation;